WDUL

 WDUL (970 kHz) is a commercial AM radio station licensed to Superior, Wisconsin.
-It airs a contemporary hit radio format and is owned and operated by Midwest Communications.
+It airs an active rock format and is owned and operated by Midwest Communications.
 Midwest's six Duluth-Superior radio stations share studios at 11 East Superior Street in downtown Duluth, Minnesota.

 WDUL is a Class D AM station.
 It is powered at 1,000 watts by day, using a non-directional antenna.
 To avoid interference to other stations on 970 AM, at night it reduces power to 26 watts.
 Programming is also heard on 250-watt FM translator W251CD at 98.1 MHz in Superior.
 It uses the translator dial position in its moniker "Hot 98.1".

 History

 WQMN 1320

 The station signed on the air on August 10, 1959, as WQMN.
 It was a 1,000-watt daytime-only station transmitting on 1320 kHz.
 WQMN was owned by Quality Radio, Inc. in Superior, Wisconsin.

 At noon on May 9, 1964, the station changed its call sign to WAKX ("WAX"), playing a Top 40 format.
 Lance "Tac" Hammer was the station's first program director.